brenno-calado/brenno-calado/README.md

 ### Hello World! 👋

-I have a full-stack certification by Trybe
+I'm a full-stack developer certified by Trybe
+I have a bachelor's degree in Geography

 Some of what I love to work with:

 | | | | | |